 Incomplete!
 Please review all fields highlighted in "red."

-For a score 70% or below, see your Dept. Head and retake the QUIZ.
+For a score less than 85%, see your Dept. Head before retaking the QUIZ.

 4. What steps should be taken if the pasteurizer does not maintain required time & temperature?

 5. It is important that the pressure differential between the pasteurized side of the plates be one (1) psi greater than the raw side of the plates.